tpaidi/SER598-build-tools-website/content/docs/rollup/act3.md

 ```

 #### Expected Outcome

+- The above step is focused on preventing the loading of files that aren't required at a certain point of time.
+Hence the following should happen -

   - The dynamically imported modules (`dynamicImport1.js` and `dynamicImport2.js`) will be loaded only when requested at runtime.

 ---